alazaroc/blog-web-code/_posts/2022-04-12-how-to-create-serverless-applications-with-cdk-and-sam.md

 > - `CDK / Pulumi`: add a level of abstraction and allow you to define the infrastructure with modern programming languages {: .prompt-tip }

-In this article we will review the approach to combining both **CDK + SAM**.
+In this article, we will review the approach to combining both **CDK + SAM**.

 > By the way, CDK + SAM is my preferred approach: you get the best of the 2 options!
 {: .prompt-info }

 ## CDK vs SAM

-In the following articles you will find the basics of CDK and SAM.
+In the following articles, you will find the basics of CDK and SAM.

 - CDK basics: [How to create infrastructure with CDK](/posts/how-to-create-infrastructure-with-cdk/){:target="_blank"}
 - SAM basics: [How to create serverless applications with SAM](/posts/how-to-create-serverless-applications-with-sam/){:target="_blank"}